jkminder/data2neo/docs/source/converter.rst

 =========

 The |Converter| handles the main conversion of the relational data.
-It is initialised with the *conversion schema filename*, the iterator and the graph.
+It is initialised with the *conversion schema* as a string, the iterator and the graph.

 .. code-block:: python

     from rel2graph import Converter

-    converter = Converter(config_filename, iterator, graph)
+    converter = Converter(conversion_schema, iterator, graph)

 To start the conversion, one simply calls the object.
 It then iterates twice over the iterator: first to process all the nodes and, secondly, to create all relations.
 This makes sure that any node a relation refers to is already created first.